APC082003/Cine-Critic/README.md

 # Cine-Critic
-A website only made to review series and drama !!
+A website only made to review movies and series !!